logo

 ADAPTING TO THE CHANGING CONNECTIVITY LANDSCAPE

 While most of the Australian population lives and works in coastal, connected areas, most of the country itself has either sparse or non-existent Internet connectivity.
-Parts of rural Australia also rely quite heavily on 3G cellular connections – and it’s still unclear whether these areas will have 4G/5G connectivity by the time the 3G network shuts down in June 2024
+Parts of rural Australia also rely quite heavily on 3G cellular connections – and it’s still unclear whether these areas will have 4G/5G connectivity by the time the 3G network shuts down in August 2024

 It’s no surprise, then, that the demand and wider use of satellite connectivity options like Starlink has risen significantly for both industrial and private use cases across the country.
 It has vastly improved temporary or mobile IoT systems, tracking, and equipment monitoring; plus, rural home use and caravan connectivity.